Do you have the right travel policy in place for 2021?

-It’s likely you have implemented an interim travel policy to cope with the disruption of COVID-19, however as the travel landscape starts to find a new sense of ‘normal’, it’s a good time to review and work on a revised version for 2021 and beyond.
+It’s likely you have implemented an interim travel policy to cope with the disruption of COVID-19, but as we start a new year it's a good time to review and work on a revised version for 2021 and beyond.

 Benchmark your Travel Policy now!